GSA/challenges-and-prizes/_historical-challenges/up-for-a-challenge-u4c--stimulating-innovation-in-breast-cancer-genetic-epidemiology.md

   on the narrative description of hypotheses generated from the findings and proposed follow up experiments.
-In contrast, the “Identification of Novel Findings” criteria (1) are the identification of new genes or combinations of genes, genetic variants, or sets of genomic features associated with breast cancer susceptibility.
-5.
+In contrast, the “Identification of Novel Findings” criteria (1) are the identification of new genes or combinations of genes, genetic variants, or sets of genomic features associated with breast cancer susceptibility.</p>    <p>5.
-  Collaboration (15 points) – Points will be awarded based on (a) the number of different fields represented on the          Team; (b) the number of new collaborations represented on the Team (defined as individuals not having           published together in the past 5 years); and (c) the number of individuals invited to participate in the Challenge by           Team members resulting in Entries to the Challenge'
+  Collaboration (15 points) – Points will be awarded based on (a) the number of different fields represented on the          Team; (b) the number of new collaborations represented on the Team (defined as individuals not having           published together in the past 5 years); and (c) the number of individuals invited to participate in the Challenge by           Team members resulting in Entries to the Challenge</p>'
 judging-criteria-percentage-0: '100'
 judging-criteria-0: Entries will be scored by the Challenge Evaluation Panel using the criteria listed below.
 After the Challenge Evaluation Panel provides final